 At this point I must pause and address those who condemn all divorce as sinful, evil, an abomination, and worse.
 Surely this tendency exists due to, in most cases, self-righteousness.
 It seems those the quickest to condemn have, of course, never been divorced.
 They are the ones who boast of being married for 30 years or more.
 Sadly, it won't make any difference to them the teachings of Jesus pointed out in this article, for their hearts are seemingly locked into self-righteous condemnation on this issue.
 There are two truths regarding our personal sin.
 First, our sin always looks worse when committed by others [link to Ignoring the One You Love?].
 And second, if I haven't sinned in a particular area, then those who have, are so bad they must certainly be headed for hell.
 On this issue of divorce or remarriage, particularly, it seems God's mercy just doesn't apply in these men's or women's hearts.

-For those who see the bible as "God's Word", here is an amazing biblical truth for the 'all divorce is wrong' self-righteous folks to ponder.
+For those who see the bible as "God's Word", here is an amazing biblical truth for the 'all divorce is wrong' and 'all remarriage is sin" self-righteous folks to ponder.
 In all the lists of sins in the New Testament - Mark 7:21-22; 1 Cor.
 6:9-10; Gal.
 5:19-21; 2 Tim.
 3:1-5; Rev. 21:8; Rev. 22:15, as a sampling - guess which "sin" is missing?
-Yes, divorce!
+Yes, divorce and remarriage!
 None of the lists list "divorce" or "remarriage".
 Some will say, 'But those lists contain adultery and sexual immorality'.
 Yes they do, and for the illegitimately AND unrepentant divorcee, the warnings of adultery apply.
 But don't miss the distinction between "divorce" and "adultery", as has been documented in this article.